ETHICS IN NATURE PHOTOGRAPHY

 g) Construct a hide in a location that will disturb the subject in any way.

-h) Place camera equipment (particularly artificial lighting, including flash) close enough to subjects to cause them distress.
+h) Place camera equipment (particularly artificial lighting, including flash) close enough to subjects to cause them distress or injury.

 i) Artificially restrict the free movement of the subject.

-j) Use recorded sounds to attract a subject during the subject's mating season.
+j) Use recorded sounds to attract a subject.

 k) Capture wild subjects for the purpose of photography under controlled conditions.